goauthentik/authentik/docs/integrations/services/tautulli/index.md

     If Tautulli is running in docker, and you're deploying the passbook proxy on the same host, set the value to `http://tautulli:3579`, where tautulli is the name of your container.

-    If Tautulli is running on a different server than where you are deploying the passbook proxy, set the value to `http://tautulli.company:3579`.
+    If Tautulli is running on a different server to where you are deploying the passbook proxy, set the value to `http://tautulli.company:3579`.

 - External host

     Set this to the external URL you will be accessing Tautulli from.

 Enable the `Set HTTP-Basic Authentication` option.
 Set and `HTTP-Basic Username` and `HTTP-Basic Password` to `tautulli_user` and `tautulli_password` respectively.
-These values can be chosen freely, `tautulli_` is just used a prefix for clarity.
+These values can be chosen freely, `tautulli_` is just used as a prefix for clarity.

 ## Tautulli Setup